Zach Wilson has another strong showing in Jets preseason victory over Panthers

 Just like Wilson, Mekhi Becton looked to have a strong showing against the Panthers as he entered the game with the second offensive line early in the second quarter.
 But unlike last week, when he played only seven snaps, Becton allowed a big play on third down that forced the Jets to punt.

-On 3rd and 9, Wilson was sacked after Panthers defensive tackle Amare Barno split Becton and Trystan Colon as Barno registered a 15-yard sack to end the drive.
+On third-and-9, Wilson was sacked after Panthers defensive tackle Amare Barno split Becton and Trystan Colon as Barno registered a 15-yard sack to end the drive.
 But after that, Becton was solid as he helped the Jets rush for 107 yards on the ground.

 Halfway through the third quarter, Saleh shook Becton’s hand as the tackle walked to the sideline to conclude his day at left tackle.